voxel51/fiftyone/docs/user_guide/index.rst

     for sample in view:
         print(sample)

-.. rubric:: :doc:`Loading a Dataset <dataset_creation/index>`
+.. rubric:: :doc:`Loading datasets <dataset_creation/index>`

-Load a `Dataset` either using an existing supported dataset format or from
+Load a dataset into FiftyOne using standard formats, custom formats, or from the Dataset Zoo.
-scratch:

 .. code-block:: python

    dataset = fo.Dataset.from_images_dir("/path/to/images")

-.. rubric:: :doc:`Using a Dataset <using_dataset>`:
+.. rubric:: :doc:`Using datasets <using_dataset>`

-Use your `Dataset` to search, sort, and modify your data:
+Use a FiftyOne Dataset to search, sort, and modify your data:

 .. code-block:: python